nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 <ul>
     <li>Type: [required] Must be set to "granule" because NRT Notification subscriptions are only for granules.</li>
     <li>CollectionConceptId: [required] Because type must be "granule", we must set "CollectionConceptId" as well, as indicated in Data Fields section</li>
     <li>EndPoint: [required] describes where notifications get sent.
-At this time only AWS SQS ARN's are allowed.
-NRT Notification subscriptions that do not use an AWS SQS ARN will fail.
+At this time, only AWS SQS ARN's and HTTP/S URLs are allowed.
+HTTP/s URLs must be in the following full URL name format: https://www.websitename.com/123.
 If Batch Notification subscriptions are desired, do not use this field.</li>
     <li>Mode: [required] describes whether the notification is for New (ingested for the first time into the CMR) granules, Updated granules, or Deleted granules. </li>
     <ul>
         <li>Valid values: "New", "Update", "Delete".
 Any combination of these values are valid and they are set using a json array. </li>